 15. Cross-channel content will grow

-According to Convince & Convert, multi-channel content marketing has become more important than ever.
+Multi-channel content marketing has become more important than ever.
 Content marketing in the future will be changing to incorporate multiple channels and will need a versatile approach.
 For example, your content created for social media can also be leveraged for SMS or WhatsApp messages to a particular target audience.